KENE508/Prompt-Engineering-/README.md

 * The system message --> A defaut or initial peompt that is provided to the model by it's creator

 * Context --> Look to include additional context it primes the model to think the way you want it to be thinking you want it to
 * Managing the token limit of a model is crucial to maintaining the accuracy and cohenrence of the model's outputs
+* Chatgpt tends to rememeber information or context given to it at the beginning than at the middle. it's also good at the end but the beginning is just key.
+Funny enough the human brain tends to behave the same way.
+* More context can also become less accuracy so aim to provide context that is required because when large amounts of context is required, be aware there is a greater risk of inaccuracies

+# Personas amd Role
+* You could consider starting your prompt with things like "You are a senior programer or expert lawyer" etc followed by the actual task that you want it to do.
+Personas help the model give you more accurate outputs, additional context and they make LLMs more intuitive (and engaging) to interact with.
+Consider giving personas a unique tone, style and voice, again for more context!